Value-added tax (VAT)

 Financial services tax

-Effective 1 April 2017, a financial services tax is charged on the following financial services providers:
+A financial services tax is charged on the following financial services providers at the following rates effective 1 April 2019:

 - Money service businesses: 1% of aggregated incoming and outgoing money transmission volume in a tax period.